eclipse-pass/main/docs/infra/self_hosted_github_runners.md

 export GITHUB_TOKEN=ghp_abc123def456abc123def456abc123def456
 ````

-If you configured the above correctly, you should see the You can view existing self-hosted runners with
+If you configured the above correctly, you should now see the self-hosted runner with via the API.

 ```
 curl \